kadalu/kadalu/doc/try-kadalu.md

 ### On upgrade

 As long as glusterfs promises to keep the backend layout same, and continue to provide storage after upgrade, we don't see any issue with upgrade.
-Currently our operator is not checking for newer versions and upgrading itself, but just killing the brick pod when new version is available should fetch new pod and start it back all fine.
+Currently one known issue is that our operator is not checking for heal pending count while upgrading storage pods.

 ### Gluster and Kadalu